sreekanth025/file-transfer-in-cpp/readme.md

     * user_1 pass_1
     * user_2 pass_2

-    - We can add more users by adding username and passwords in the "server/authentication.h" file and create folders in the server and client for the respective user.
+    - On launching a new client instance, we can add a new user by the command 'new_user <username> <password>' If the username is available, a new account will be created.
+      Account details are stored in encrypted format in a file (auth.txt).

 ## Commands / Rules format: